zonArt/openlp/documentation/manual/source/bibles.rst

 **About OSIS Formatted Bibles**

-OSIS is a format intended to provide a common format for Bibles.
+OSIS was designed to provide a common format for distribution of electronic Bibles.
 More information can be found out at the `Bible Technologies website.
 <http://www.bibletechnologies.net/>`_

 If you have any software installed that is part of the `Sword Project